f4pga/prjxray/docs/dev_database/common/index.rst

 Common database files
 =====================

-This section contains a description of :term:`database <database>` files that are common for all Xilinx series 7 chip architectures.
+This section contains a description of :term:`database <Database>` files that are common for all Xilinx series 7 chip architectures.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

    segbits
    site_type